You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

-A proclaimed pro athlete, who decided to help others, by creating an App, that delivers three 15min workout routines with different level of intensity.
+A proclaimed pro athlete, who decided to help others, by creating an App, that delivers three 15min workout routines with different levels of intensity.

-He had it all, eight pack, chiseled face, boulder shoulders, dry competition grade look.
-And according to the app description, you could achieve same look too.
-Just buy the app, do its 15 minutes workout everyday and someday you will magically transform into Adrian James twin.
+He had it all, eight pack, chiseled face, boulder shoulders, dry competition-grade look.
+And according to the app description, you could achieve the same look too.

-Convinced about the mighty power of Adrian James routines, I bought a pro version and unlocked 2 harder levels.
-That kept me busy for next 6 months.
+Convinced about the mighty power of Adrian James’s routines, I bought a pro version and unlocked 2 harder levels.
+That kept me busy for the next 6 months.

-Because of no proper diet, I still maintained same body fat percentage.
-I might gained a little bit of muscles and improved overall endurance though.
-It’s hard to tell when your muscles are hidden under huge layers of lard.
+Because of no proper diet, I still maintained the same body fat percentage.
+I might gain a few muscles and improved overall endurance though.

 In the meantime, he released two more apps.
-Adrian James high intensity and Adrian James six pack workout.
-Bored with doing same routine over and over, I bought his other apps too.
-I tried them for few times, but didn’t see any immediate results, so I revert back to doing whole body routine.
+Adrian James high intensity and Adrian James’s six-pack workout.
+Bored with doing the same routine over and over, I bought his other apps too.

-First, high intensity interval training app was too intense.
+First, the high-intensity interval training app was too intense.
 Show me any fatso in the gym, who is doing anaerobic exercises for 15 minutes straight with no pause.
 It’s a recipe for burnout and capitulation.

-I couldn’t keep up with routine doing elbow to knee or jumping squats with no pause in between.
-Additionally, I didn’t see any point in doing Hiit for prolonged time and was afraid of muscle atrophy if I replaced whole body routine with Hiit.
+I couldn’t keep up with routine doing elbow to the knee or jumping squats with no pause in between.
+Additionally, I didn’t see any point in doing Hiit for a prolonged time and was afraid of muscle atrophy if I replaced whole-body routine with Hiit.

-Second, Six pack app didn’t deliver six pack as advertised.
-Unlike Hiit app, I incorporated abs training in between whole body workouts, just to spice things up.
+Second, the Sixpack app didn’t deliver six-pack as advertised.
+Unlike the Hiit app, I incorporated abs training in between whole-body workouts, just to spice things up.
 But without any change in diet, there was only one pack to show off, so I quit this app too.

 Review of Touchfit GSP fitness app

-You can do pike push ups (the hardest exercise at that time) for 1000th time, but with no programming or progressive overload, the exercise become as mundane as a taking out the trash.
+You can do pike push-ups (the hardest exercise at that time) for 1000th time, but with no programming or progressive overload, the exercise becomes as mundane as a taking out the trash.

 Luckily, I discovered a new app called Touchfit GSP, that promised a huge library of over 500 bodyweight exercises and an innovative feature, that tailor each workout based on your effort and energy level.